Maxcy Gregg

-Maxcy Gregg (August 1, 1814 – December 15, 1862) was a lawyer, soldier in the United States Army during the Mexican–American War, and a Confederate brigadier general during the American Civil War who was mortally wounded at the Battle of Fredericksburg and died two days later.
+Maxcy Gregg (August 1, 1814 – December 15, 1862) was an American lawyer, soldier in the United States Army during the Mexican–American War, and a Confederate brigadier general during the American Civil War who was mortally wounded at the Battle of Fredericksburg and died two days later.

 Early life

 Gregg was born in Columbia, South Carolina, the great-grandson of Esek Hopkins, commodore of the Continental Navy, and grandson of Jonathan Maxcy first president of South Carolina College (now called the University of South Carolina), where Gregg would later attend and graduate first in his class.
 He was admitted to the South Carolina bar in 1839, practiced law with his father, and was a very respected member of Columbia society.
 His first military experience came as a major in the 12th U.S. Infantry in the Mexican–American War, but did not arrive in time to participate in any of the major battles.
 Gregg had many scholarly pursuits, including astronomy, botany, ornithology, and languages, and owned his own private observatory.
 Maxcy Gregg was a strong advocate of states rights his entire life, one of the South Carolina Fire-Eaters.
 He was a member of the 1860 convention which determined the secession of South Carolina.
 He was also a lifelong bachelor.